 Catherine Connors has worked as a local authority welfare rights officer for 16 years.
 Catherine has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
 Catherine has also designed and delivered a range of training materials for a financial capability project.

 Tahnyet Faroqui is an advice worker at Camden CAB and has 20 years’ experience in welfare benefits advice work and representation at social security appeal tribunals and employment tribunals.
 She has also provided training in welfare benefits, including tax credits and skills based courses, for the Citizens Advice Bureau and other voluntary organisations.

 Edward Graham is CPAG’s Advice and Rights Manager.
 He has 15 years’ experience in benefits advice and training, and provides training, advice and casework support as part of CPAG’s specialist support service.

-Jude Giddings has, in the course of an eclectic working life, written and delivered training courses for many years and is currently a welfare rights officer with Citizens Advice.
+Jude Giddings works as a welfare rights officer with Citizens Advice.
 She has specialised in welfare rights since 1995 and has extensive advice, caseworker and tribunal representation experience.
 Her freelance welfare rights training has included work for Citizens Advice, Citizens Advice Bureau, Somerset Welfare Rights Unit and Disability Alliance.

 Daphne Hall is an experienced welfare rights adviser currently working for Bristol City Council.
 She is also a contributor to Disability Alliance's Disability Rights Handbook and to CPAG’s Welfare Benefits and Tax Credits Handbook.